glennhenry/cs-notes/docs/compilers/01-compilers-fundamentals/compilers-fundamentals.md

 ### Compilation Example

-Suppose we have a hypothetical programming language and machine code.
-We want to compile these three lines of code.
+Suppose we have a hypothetical programming language, and we want to compile these three lines of code.

 ```
 a = 5;